sifnoc/plonkish-fibonacci-sample/README.md

-# Plonkish Halo2 Circuit
+# Plonkish HyperPlonk Circuit

-This is a Halo2 circuit that computes with Plonkish Backend.
+This is a HyperPlonk circuit that computes with different polynomial commitment scheme.

+Currently support that f

 ## Running the tests